beameio/beame-sdk/README.md

 CLI options:

 * `--developer name` (If there is only one developer, it will be used as default)
 * `--atom name`
 * `--instance name`

 ### Beame.IO CLI top level commands

 	beame credentials show

 Shows a tabular output of all the credentials in the system.

 	beame credentials export --password

 Creates a password protected zip file, with all of the credentials on the given system.

 	beame data sign [options]

 Signs data on `stdin` using provided credentials (app developer level, app level, or instance level)

 	beame data encrypt --public-key key

 Encrypts data on `stdin` for the given public key `key`

 	beame data encrypt --public-key-pem file

 Encrypts data on `stdin` for the given public key in file `file`

 	beame data encrypt --hostname host

 Queries Beame for a public key related to that hostname.
 Encrypts data on `stdin` for the public key.

-	beame data decrypt --developer name --atom name --instance name will read data from stdin, query beame for a public key related to that hostname and decrypt the data with specific public key
+	beame data decrypt --developer name --atom name --instance name

+Will read data from stdin, query beame for a public key related to that hostname and decrypt the data with specific public key

 	beame get-public-key hostname

 shows public key of the given `hostname`

 	beame atoms list --developer

+TODO

 	beame help

+TODO

 	beame start demo-server --developer

 Start a server, and a subsequent set of clients, with some kind of performance benchmack.

 	beame start ssl-proxy --host --port [potentially multipe if we do an inbound sni sniff]

+TODO

 	beame start http-proxy --host --port --hostname // Terminates encryption

+TODO

 	beame start unit-test

+TODO

 	beame start gateway-server-demo

 This is a demo which demonstrates how you can sign requests for beame for establishing credentialing in your atoms, but providing a crypto challange response.

 ## Beame.IO NodeJS API